ENL Hernandez Fellows

 Course 1: Introduction to Linguistics and Language Acquisition (virtual course in the afternoons, 12:00 - 3:00p.m.
 EST) -

-Course 2: Introduction to Foundations and Teaching Second Language Learners (virtual in the afternoons, 12:00 - 3:00p.m.
+Course 2: Introduction to Foundations and Teaching Second Language Learners (virtual course in the afternoons, 12:00 - 3:00p.m.
 EST)

 Learn more about the six ENL courses